HSHS, Memorial Health staffers must choose between COVID-19 vaccine, jobs

-DECATUR — With a federal vaccine mandate looming, Hospital Sisters Health Systems and Memorial Health Systems are requiring eligible staff in all of their healthcare facilities to be fully vaccinated against COVID-19 by early next year.
+DECATUR — With a federal vaccine mandate looming, Hospital Sisters Health System and Memorial Health are requiring eligible staff in all of their healthcare facilities to be fully vaccinated against COVID-19 by early next year.

 The new policies apply to hospital colleagues, licensed practitioners, students, trainees, volunteers and individuals who provide care, treatment or other services in each hospital system’s facilities.